vjchele/Udacity_Advanced_Lane_Detection/writeup_template.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The code for this is in notebook cell In 188 in the function first_lines.
-I generated a historgram of bottom half of the image and identified the lanes where the pixels peak.
+Two line objects Left_line and Right_line were created to store left and right lane information (code cell 25).
+Code in cell 8, draw_lines_using_sliding_window was used to first detect lanes by generating histogram of bottom half of the image and identified the lanes where the pixels peak.

 This histogram follows pretty close to what I expected from the last binary warped image above.
 Later I used the sliding windows, to calculate the lane-line pixels and fit a second order polynomial to each lane :
 #### Histogram Image